LiliaFramework/Lilia/documentation/docs/meta/vector.md

 **Purpose**

-Uses two cross products to determine an up-direction vector that is perpendicular to both this vector and the given up reference.
+Generates an up-direction vector perpendicular to this vector and an optional up reference.
+The function first computes `self:Cross(self, vUp)` then `self:Cross(vRet, self)`, normalizing the result and overwriting the vector each time.

-First, the vector is overwritten with the cross product of itself and `vUp` using `self:Cross(self, vUp)`.
-This intermediate value, stored in `vRet`, is crossed with the original vector via `self:Cross(vRet, self)` to produce the final up direction.
-The method therefore modifies the calling vector before returning it.

-When this vector lacks a horizontal component the fallback value is `Vector(-self.z, 0, 0)`.
+When this vector lacks a horizontal component the function returns `Vector(-self.z, 0, 0)` and does not modify the original vector.

 **Parameters**